zorn/mikezornek.com/content/projects/profittrain.md

 ## ProfitTrain

-ProfitTrain (formally Billable) was a time tracking and invoice tool for Mac OS X. While simple, it found an audience and was a very successful product for me.
+ProfitTrain (formerly Billable) was a time tracking and invoice tool for Mac OS X. While simple, it found an audience and was a very successful product for me.

 Sadly when I joined the [Shindig](/projects/shindig/) team my time was full of Shindig responsibilities and I could not find time to keep ProfitTrain up-to-date.
 I decided to sell ProfitTrain to RazorAnt hoping it would find some updates.
 It saw some, but sadly not nearly as many as I wanted.
 It was discontinued by RazorAnt in 2018.